TedSer/labBD/7/README.md

 ![ssh-hd-insight](../7/img/2.png)

-7. Crate new visualisation as in step 1
+7. Crate new visualization as in step 1

-8. Select "Controls" chart and next choose your source
+8. Select the "Controls" chart and next choose your source

-9. Select option list and choose your source in "Index pattern" dropdown
+9. Select the option list and choose your source in the "Index pattern" dropdown

 * 9.1 add your field
 * 9.2 customize selection